Srijan1972/COL226/README.md

-# COL226
+# Programming Languages

-This repository contains the solutions to programming assignments given in the COL226 (Programming Languages) course of IIT Delhi
+This repository contains the solutions to programming assignments given in IIT Delhi's programming languages course.

 ## Lessons Learned